 What is Job Corps?

 At Job Corps, students have access to room and board while they learn skills in specific training areas for up to three years.
-In addition to helping students obtain career technical skills, complete their education and gain employment, Job Corps also provides transitional support services, such as help finding employment, housing, child care, and transportation.
+In addition to helping students complete their education, obtain career technical skills and gain employment, Job Corps also provides transitional support services, such as help finding employment, housing, child care, and transportation.
 Job Corps graduates either enter the workforce or an apprenticeship, go on to higher education, or join the military.

 Job Corps offers career technical skills training in 10 high-growth industry sectors:

 - Advanced Manufacturing